rawdan14/Little-Lemon/README.md

 ## Project Description

 This project is designed to manage the operations of the Little Lemon fast-food restaurant and is a part of the **Meta Database Engineer Certificate** course on Coursera.
 The project uses MySQL for database modeling and Tableau for data analysis.
-The `Preparation` folder contains all the initial files used to start working on this project.
+The `Preparation` folder contains all the initial files and tasks used to start working on this project.

 ## Entity-Relationship Diagram